Building A Safety Culture Employees Believe In

 Regularly review incidents, near misses, and employee feedback to identify trends and opportunities for improvement.
 Recognize safe behavior and address unsafe practices consistently.

-When employees see that safety concerns lead to real action, trust builds—and so does participation.
+When employees see that safety concerns lead to real action, trust can build—and participation may increase.

 Building Safety That Lasts

-And that’s when safety stops being a requirement and starts being a shared value.
+And that’s when safety can become more than a requirement.
+It can become a shared value.